Archie Miller (basketball): Indiana University (2017–2021)

 On March 27, 2017, Miller was named the 29th head coach in the history of the Indiana Hoosiers men's basketball team.
 Miller's first season involved rebuilding the program and laying the foundation of a pack-line defense and valuing possessions.
 Early in the season, Miller stated practices were 75% defense and 25% offense.
 With an early second round loss in the 2018 Big Ten tournament and no invitation to either the NCAA tournament or NIT, Indiana's first season under their new coach came to a disappointing close with an overall record of 16–15 and 9–9 in the Big Ten.
 Nevertheless, Miller got off to an impressive recruiting start, including the commitment of five star recruit Romeo Langford, a McDonald's-All American, 2018 Indiana Mr. Basketball, and (according to ESPN) the six ranked player in the nation.

-Despite getting off to a strong start of 12–2, including three conference wins, the 2018–2019 Hoosiers struggled down the backstretch of the season.
+Despite getting off to a strong start of 12–2, including three conference wins, the 2018–19 Hoosiers struggled down the backstretch of the season.
 Riddled with injuries and poor shooting, Indiana lost 12 of 13 games before turning things around and finishing the regular season with a four-game winning streak.
-Indiana failed to receive a bid to the NCAA tournament but earned a 1-seed in the NIT, where they advanced far before losing in the quarterfinals, ending the season with an overall record of 19–16 and 8–12 in the Big Ten.
+Indiana failed to receive a bid to the NCAA tournament but earned a 1-seed in the NIT, where they lost in the quarterfinals, ending the season with an overall record of 19–16 and 8–12 in the Big Ten.

-For the 2019–2020 season, the Hoosiers started off 11-1 before ending their season with an overall record of 20-12 record including a conference record of 9-11.
+For the 2019–20 season, the Hoosiers started off 11–1 before ending their season with an overall record of 20–12 record including a conference record of 9–11.
 They won their first game of the Big Ten tournament before it was announced that the rest of the tournament was to be cancelled due to the COVID-19 pandemic.
 The NCAA tournament was later cancelled; the Hoosiers were expected to make the tournament for the first time in Miller's tenure.

-The 2020–2021 season proved to be the most disappointing of Miller's tenure with the Hoosiers ending the season on a six game losing streak, including a first round loss in the Big Ten tournament against Rutgers.
-Indiana finished the season with a 12-15 record and a 7-12 Big Ten record.
-The Hoosiers lost to Purdue twice during the season, making Miller's record against Purdue 0-7.
+The 2020–21 season proved to be the most disappointing of Miller's tenure with the Hoosiers ending the season on a six-game losing streak, including a first round loss in the Big Ten tournament against Rutgers.
+Indiana finished the season with a 12–15 record and a 7–12 Big Ten record.
+The Hoosiers lost to Purdue twice during the season, making Miller's record against Purdue 0–7.
 The Hoosiers failed to receive a bid to the 2021 NCAA Tournament.
 On March 15, 2021, Miller was fired by Indiana.
-He finished his four seasons at Indiana with a 67-56 record, a 33-43 Big Ten record, and no NCAA tournament appearances.
+He finished his four seasons at Indiana with a 67–56 record, a 33–43 Big Ten record, and no NCAA tournament appearances.